web-token/jwt-doc/component/jwe/index.md

 Encrypted Tokens (JWE)
 ======================

-To use the encrypted tokens (JWS), you have to install the [`web-token/jwt-encryption` component](https://github.com/web-token/jwt-encryption).
+To use the encrypted tokens (JWE), you have to install the [`web-token/jwt-encryption` component](https://github.com/web-token/jwt-encryption).

 ```sh
 composer require web-token/jwt-encryption